Krushna-Nanda/University_exam/MATH/04_unit .md

    A **spanning tree** of a graph is a subgraph that includes all the vertices of the original graph and is a tree.

+---

+16. In general, two graphs are said to be isomorphic if they are perhaps the same graphs, but just drawn differently with different names. i.e. two graphs are thought of as isomorphic if they have identical behavior in terms of graph-theoretic properties.

 22. **Graph Coloring**:
    **Graph coloring** involves assigning colors to vertices or edges such that adjacent vertices (or edges) have different colors.

 ---

-This version avoids LaTeX syntax and special characters, making it easier to copy-paste without issues.
-Let me know if you’d like further changes!
 # ----------------------------------------------------------------

 Here is the revised version with all special signs removed, formatted for direct copy and paste into a Markdown file: